 The Fintie brings a few downsides along with its snazzy look.
 It is one of the heaviest cases that we've tested even compared to rugged, military drop-tested models.
-Unfortunately, this model is a bit of a pain to install and is awfully difficult to remove.
-If you plan on taking your case off on a regular basis, we'd recommend purchasing a different model.
+Unfortunately, this model is a bit of a pain to install and is quite difficult to remove.
+If you plan on taking your case off regularly, we'd recommend purchasing a different model.

 If you want a case with some clever graphics, check out the Case Star.
 This MacBook Pro case is among the lightest and thinnest that we've tested.
-This model offers options in dozens of different patterns and designs and as an added bonus the kit includes a keyboard brush and cover.
+This model offers options in dozens of different patterns and designs, and as a bonus, the kit includes a keyboard brush and cover.

 One problem we noticed with the Case Star is that the bottom shell cover is so easy to install that it can get popped loose with minimal force, and sometimes it falls off.
 We also found the top shell of this product to be especially slick, so keep a good grip on your laptop if you decide to go with this model.

 If you're looking for a bare-bones clear case for your MacBook Pro, the MOSISO might be the right choice.
 It snaps on in seconds, barely alters the look of your laptop, and at a mere 212 grams, it is one of the lightest models that we tested.

 We were a bit disappointed that the MOSISO only includes a screen protector and a wipe.
 The AKIT, which is a very similar product, comes with a screen protector, a keyboard cover, a touchpad protector, and a screen wipe for the same price.